JasonPBennett/BENG183_FinalSubmission/GROUP25_Final_Project.md

 # What Plots Should I Use?
 To communicate your research effectively, one must consider how you present your data to others.
 Graphs are a great way to visualize your data, but how do you know what kind of graph to use?
-Here is a comparison of the different types of graphs you can use and how they’re useful in different situations.
+Here is a comparison of the different types of graphs you can use and how they’re useful in different situations [3].

 <p align="center">
   <img width="460" height="480" src="https://lh3.googleusercontent.com/_jnw5gSxkfYlko_HrB5NdVjPeS5V5JYBH4PSC1MhEaFGCnmhmlfUDinItA0pQAf_A4deZ_KCsaI">